There are a number of scenarios under which you might need to move a WordPress installation.

 In my example here, I would click on MySQL Database.
 When making the database, use obscure names and passwords as possible.
 Copy each field into a text file, though, because you will need that information during the Duplicator installation process.

-( The database name used in this example wasn’t allowed: no uppercase allowed at my host.
-This database was also destroyed after making this page, so there’s no security risk in posting this. )
+( This database and user were also destroyed after making this page, so there’s no security risk in posting this. )

 Once your database has been created, you will typically be shown a screen showing your databases, as well as other relevant information, such as the database server name.
 For security reasons, I have blurred the server name as well as the names of the other databases I’m using in the next screenshot: